 Course Requirements: Students will be required to attend class and complete assignments in MyBradyLab and exams in EMStesting on time.
 Final exams will be worth 40%, additional tests 20%, quizzes 20%, homework 10% and affective behavior 10%.
-All final course grades will be calculated on a weighted grading system.
-Assignments, quizzes and other tests will be graded based on the scale below:
+Lab will be graded on a pass/fail system with a passing grade received when all required skills are completed with appropriate, supervised technique.
+Students will also be required to pass skill sheets and scenario skills sessions per portfolio requirements (where applicable).